 I am an LBGTQIA ally and HAES (Health at Every Size) aligned.
 Basically, I want you to come as you are!

 Life Transitions (life changes and stress)

 “The privilege of a lifetime is to become who you truly are.”

 - Carl Jung

 Master of Arts in Counseling - Regis University

 In my counseling career, I've worked at various settings before starting my private practice.
 During my graduate program, I worked at a hospice center providing grief support to those who recently experienced the death of a loved one.
 Later, I worked at a substance use facility providing individual and group therapy to adults and adolescents struggling with substance use and co-occurring mental health disorders.
 I then went to work for a group practice where I continued to work with adults, couples, adolescents and families struggling with anxiety, depression, trauma, relationship issues, ADHD, grief, general life stressors, and more.

 I am so grateful for each and every one of my amazing clients who have come through my door (or through my computer screen) to work on bettering themselves and heal their emotional wounds.
 I have come to develop a deep appreciation for the strength and resiliency of the human spirit.
 I am still constantly blown away by how amazing people are, even in their darkest hours.

-As a therapist, I continue to educate myself both formally and informally through seminars, classes, research, peer consultation, and group supervision.
+As a therapist, I continue to educate myself both formally and informally through seminars, classes, research, and peer consultation.

 Relationships and authenticity are important to me!
 I strive to be my genuine self with others and to surround my self with people I truly connect with.
 I love live music, good food, and exploring new places.
 I also enjoy staying home, curling up on the couch with a good book and some hot coffee or tea, or watching movies.